-The project secUnity coordinates the development of the roadmap "Cybersecurity Research: Challenges and Course of Action".
+The project secUnity coordinated the development of the roadmap “Cybersecurity Research: Challenges and Course of Action”.
 It was created by about 30 European researchers from academia and industry.
-The official release will take place in Brussels on February 5th this year.
-Starting from February 6th, 2019 the secUnity-Roadmap will be available online on this website.
+The official release took place in Brussels on February 5th this year.

 The classical and new research fields examined include quantifiable security, security despite untrustworthy components, big data privacy, IT security and data protection for machine learning as well as trustworthy platforms.
 Moreover, in the roadmap selected applications and technologies are studied from the IT security perspective.
 For example, blockchain technology, autonomous driving, the phenomenon of fake news and possible privacy tools will be discussed in more detail.
 The economic and legal aspects of IT security and human-centred Security are addressed separately.

 At the secUnity-workshop “Dialogue on IT Security Research: Challenges and Course of Action”, which was held at the TU Darmstadt on October 2nd, 2018, scientists from secUnity and international representatives from universities and industry met to discuss their perspectives.
 In several discussion rounds they continued the work on the roadmap.
 The authors exchanged their point of view on the most pressing problems of future research and integrated the consensus into the roadmap.